STEMarts Labs

 Climate Policy Radar is a nonprofit organization that offers machine learning, climate legislation, and digital ecosystem services.

 HURIDOCS is a non-governmental organization dedicated to empowering human rights organizations through the effective use of information and technology.
-It focuses on enhancing the capacity of key human rights groups by providing services that improve interconnectivity within the sector and facilitate access to critical resources.
-HURIDOCS designs and develops reusable open-source software tools aimed at addressing common challenges faced in the field.
-By organizing and presenting data related to human rights violations, the organization enables NGOs to advocate more effectively for their causes, ensuring that they have the simplest and most efficient tools at their disposal.
+It focuses on enhancing the capacity of key human rights entities by providing tools and methodologies for organizing and presenting data related to human rights violations.
+HURIDOCS aims to foster interconnectivity within the human rights sector and designs reusable open-source software solutions that address specific challenges faced by these organizations.
+By equipping NGOs with accessible and efficient resources, HURIDOCS enables them to advocate more effectively for their causes.

 New York University Endowment